 - Rung input : checkers (contacts)

-—[ ]—Normally open contact, closed whenever its corresponding coil or an input which controls it is energized.
+—[ ]—Normally Open contact.
+When its corresponding coil or an input which controls is energizing, it is closed.
 (Open contact at rest)

 - Rung output: actuators (coils)

-—( )—Normally inactive coil, energized whenever its rung is closed.
+—( )—Normally Inactive coil.
+When its rung is closed, the contact energizes.
 (Inactive at rest)

-The “coil” (output of a rung) may represent a physical output which operates some device connected to the programmable controller, or may represent an internal storage bit for use elsewhere in the program.
+The “coil” (output of a rung) may represent a physical output that operates some device connected to the programmable controller or may represent an internal storage bit for use elsewhere in the program.